bangbangcon/west/content/Speakers.md

 engineering background, and there are lots of exciting things you can do when computing meets the physical world.

-**Jennifer Wang** is an engineer who has built sensor algorithms used by 1+ billion people worldwide.
-Jennifer loves sensors and human-computer interaction &mdash; especially when it comes to designing for empathy, emotion recognition, health, and building for humans!
-Her work has been featured in both the hacker community (Hackaday) and the academic community (IEEE Spectrum, and at Ubicomp).
+[**Jennifer Wang**](http://jewang.net) is a software engineer and hardware prototyper.
+She loves sensors, [documentation](http://ilovedocumentation.com/), empathy, human-computer interaction, and technology for wellbeing &amp; health!
+She has built sensor algorithms that have launched to 1+ billion worldwide.
+Jennifer also likes musicals, dessert, and rock climbing.

 ---